St. Stanislaus Kostka Church (Chicago): History

-As a cultural node for Chicago's Polish Community, the cgurch has hosted governmental officials from Poland and the United States, including President Woodrow Wilson and Małgorzata Gosiewska.
+As a cultural node for Chicago's Polish Community, the church has hosted governmental officials from Poland and the United States, including President Woodrow Wilson and Małgorzata Gosiewska.

 The Church lost one of its 2 belfries that were "so reminiscent of Kraków or Łódź[,] from a lightning strike in 1970".
 The Church was to be demolished to construct the Kennedy Expressway, yet intense effort of Chicago Polonia in the late 1950s resulted in shifting the planned right of way east thus rendering demolition unnecessary.
 The Church remained predominately Polish through most of the 20th century, but since the 1970s, it has gained a significant number of Latino parishioners.
 Masses are celebrated in English, Polish, and Spanish.